SPT-Mod-Dev/SPT-Mod-Dev/README.md

 - Removed rule number 2 for Italy allowing them to join the war whenever they wish

 #### Allies Rules
-- Added rule for France "Must have pulled out of mainland Europe by September"
+- Added rule for France "Must have pulled out of mainland Europe by September 1940"

 #### Soviet Union
 - Some focus days have been increased: [Slightly delay industry focuses to delay factory buffs]